 Faith walked slowly up to the cashier, making sure her hips moved as seductively as she could make them.
 She put down the burrito, pointed to Dawn's ice cream, and said cockily, "And a pack of those," pointing over to the brand Spike usually smoked.
 The clerk tried to hide a smile as he pulled down the pack.

 He was ringing it up and had almost hit total when she said, "Oh yeah, and this too."
 She pulled the lighter out of her pocket and tossed it on the counter.
 She almost laughed at his look of disappointment.
-She leaned in close, made her voice a delicate hiss.
+She leaned in close and made her voice a delicate hiss.
 "I don't steal anymore so you can relax.
 But if I did steal, there's no way I'd let you catch me doing it."

 He swallowed audibly.